teamniteo/handbook/people/benefits.md

 Conferences count as working days (7.5h per day).
 Transport to conferences counts too (up to 7.5h per day).

-The conference bonus requires that you write a report about the conference when you get back.
+The conference allowance bonus requires that you write a report about the conference when you get back.
 It can be published on Intra or on any of our blogs.

 For example, Dejan goes to a three-day conference in London: